ildlt/university/README.md

-Some pieces of code from classes/lecturesat the university.
+Some pieces of code from classes/lectures at the university.